obriencj/python-brine/README.md

   brining, and then the barrel contents would actually be out-of-date.
   Instead I should consider only brining as part of the `__getdata__` call to the barrel.
-* Support for `functools.partial`.
-This type supports pickle, but the callable it wraps is of course subject to the normal pickle rules.
-As such, we should provide a way to brine a partial -- its `func` member and perhaps `args` and `keywords` as well.
+* Support for unbound instance methods in addition to the existing support for bound instance methods.
+* Support for class methods.
 * Should we allow users to extend BrineObject, in the same manner that pickle can be (somewhat) extended today?
 TBD.